pullreports/pullreports-quick-start/GRAILS.md

 ### tomcatEmbeddedServletContainerFactory

-This bean overrides the default `TomcatEmbeddedServletContainerFactory` used by Grails for development deployment with [JndiTomcatEmbeddedServletContainerFactory class](grails/src/main/java/com/pullreports/qs/grails/JndiTomcatEmbeddedServletContainerFactory.java).  `JndiTomcatEmbeddedServletContainerFactory` instantiates a JNDI `javax.sql.DataSource` at `java:comp/env/jdbc/petstore-datasource`.
+This bean overrides the default `TomcatEmbeddedServletContainerFactory` used by Grails for development deployment with the [JndiTomcatEmbeddedServletContainerFactory] (grails/src/main/java/com/pullreports/qs/grails/JndiTomcatEmbeddedServletContainerFactory.java) class.  `JndiTomcatEmbeddedServletContainerFactory` instantiates a JNDI `javax.sql.DataSource` at `java:comp/env/jdbc/petstore-datasource`.
 This `DataSource` is referenced within [pullreports.properties](grails/src/main/resources/pullreports.properties) as the default `DataSource` for Pull Reports.

 ### `pullreportsListener` and `pullreportsListener`